-- Parents, other adult residents of the community, and interested educators are encouraged to visit schools. - The Principal has the authority, however, to prohibit the entry of any person to a school or expel any person when there is reason to believe the presence of such person would be detrimental.
+- Parents, other adult residents of the community, and interested educators are encouraged to visit schools.
+All visitors must present identification that will be processed through the District's RAPTOR system prior to being permitted entry into the school grounds. - The Principal has the authority, however, to prohibit the entry of any person to a school or expel any person when there is reason to believe the presence of such person would be detrimental.
 If an individual refuses to leave the school grounds or creates a disturbance, the principal is authorized to request assistance from School Police or the local law enforcement agency to remove the individual.
+A visitor's refusal to adhere to the school principal's directive to leave the school grounds, will subject the visitor to arrest.